-COMPROMISE OF 1000 DRED SCOTT vs. SANFORD HARRIET BEECHER STOWE'S UNCLE TOM'S CABIN KANSAS-NEBRASKA ACT LINCOLN-DOUGLAS DEBATES MISSOURI COMPROMISE OF 1820 NAT TURNER'S REBELLION TARIFF OF 1828 TARIFF OF 1832 JOHN BROWN SLAVERY These events established Lincoln as a prominent national figure and solidified his Republican Party's antislavery platform: This case went to the U.S. Supreme Court, where the Court decided that the Missouri Compromise and other legislation limiting slavery were unconstitutional: 3.
+"DI TEDING WANGAO" GOVEDDOVEGE OF O "BLEEDING KANSAS" COMPROMISE OF 1850 DRED SCOTT vs. SANFORD HARRIET BEECHER STOWE'S UNCLE TOM'S CABIN KANSAS-NEBRASKA ACT LINCOLN-DOUGLAS DEBATES MISSOURI COMPROMISE OF 1820 NAT TURNER'S REBELLION TARIFF OF 1828 TARIFF OF 1832 JOHN BROWN SLAVERY These events established Lincoln as a profile Republican Party's antislavery platform: This case went to the U.S. Supreme Court Compromise and other legislation limiting states. , where the Court decided that the Missouri 3.
 This event led to the deaths of more than 50 Virginians and struck fear into the hearts of slave owners: 4.
-This event began as a disagreement over whether or not slavery should be allowed in Kansas: 5.
-This compromise admitted Missouri to the Union as a slave state, admitted Maine as a free state to maintain the balance in the Senate, and prohibited slavery north of latitude 36° 30' in the Louisiana Purchase territory, with the exception of Missouri:
+This event began as a disagreement over whether or not slavery should be allowed in Kansas: ne Union as a slave state, admitted Maine as a free and prohibited slavery north of latitude 36° 30' in exception of Missouri: